redrocket-ctf/redrocket_blog/_posts/2020-10-05-midnightsunctf-finals-2020-calc.md

   return;
 }
 ```
-Now the presented decompiled source looks quite nice, but for this I had to teach Ghidra some new 16bit calling conventions (like microsoft 16bit fastcall), as mTCP was written in C++.
-This worked surprisingly easy, some existing specifications can be found in `Ghidra/Processors/x86/data/languages/x86-16.cspec`.
+Now the presented decompiled source looks quite nice, but for this I had to teach Ghidra some new 16bit calling conventions (like microsoft 16bit fastcall it seems).
+This worked surprisingly easy, some existing specifications can be modified in `Ghidra/Processors/x86/data/languages/x86-16.cspec`.
 I think I did't quite get them right, but sufficiently well to understand what's going on.
 It should be `AX, BX, CX, DX, ES, stack...`, return values in `AX, DX`.

 # Debugging